Engineered For Trust, Built For Scale.

 3.1 “AI” means systems that infer, predict, generate, or classify content or outcomes using statistical or machine-learning methods.

-3.2 “High-risk use” means uses that materially affect people’s rights or access to essential services (e.g., identity, finance, employment).
+3.2 “High-risk use” means uses that materially affect people’s rights or access to essential services (for example identity, finance, employment, or safety).

-3.3 “Personal data” has the meaning in UK GDPR and the Data Protection Act 2018.
+3.3 “Personal data” has the meaning given in the UK GDPR and the Data Protection Act 2018.

 4.0 Principles